-8 Southern Properties, [118] (McClure P, Buss JA agreeing at [336]).
+Southern Properties, [118] (McClure P, Buss JA agreeing at [336]).

-activity; the hypersensitivity (if any) of the user or use of the claimant's land; the nature of established uses in the locality (eg residential, industrial, rural); whether all reasonable precautions were taken to minimise any interference; and the type of damage suffered.
+the nature of established uses in the locality (eg residential, industrial, rural); whether all reasonable precautions were taken to minimise any interference; and the type of damage suffered.

 This formulation has been adopted in a subsequent Court of Appeal decision in Western Australia, and has been applied by single judges of this Court.
-10